- Free Next Day Delivery Available

 About Guitar Amps

 Guitar amps are, after the guitar itself, the biggest factor to consider when creating your electric guitar sound.
 Amplifiers play a huge part - some would say the biggest part - in the production of tone and there are a vast array of makes, models and variations on offer to get you the sound you dream of.
-There are many types of guitar amps to choose from based on your taste and needs.
+There are many types of guitar amplifier to choose from based on your taste and needs.